 The choice of aircraft type will be determined by Titan Airways, depending on their operational needs.

-Subject to the successful completion of Type Rating and Base Training, you can expect to join the fleet in April/May 2018.
+Subject to the successful completion of Type Rating and Base Training, you can expect to join the fleet in March/April 2018.

 You will be a salaried employee of Titan Airways from the time you attend the company induction at Stansted in early 2018, prior to the start of Type Rating training.